sukhleendhadiala/Movie-Website/README.md

 # 🎬 The Film Vault

+The Film Vault is a responsive movie-focused web application designed to explore films through curated recommendations, genre-based browsing, and interactive UI components.

-The Film Vault is a personal movie website designed during my second year at Michigan State University to showcase movie-related content, including reviews, recommendations, news, and film history.
-This project combines web development with creativity to create an engaging movie-focused experience.
+Built as a personal project at Michigan State University, this application combines front-end development and user experience design to create an engaging platform for movie discovery.

 ---

 ## ✨ Features

-- 🎥 Movie-themed homepage with a clean, modern design
-- 📚 Navigation to multiple sections:
-  - Reviews *(in progress)*
-  - Recommendations
-  - News *(in progress)*
-  - History
-- 🎞️ Interactive image carousel featuring favorite movie scenes
-- 🎨 Custom styling with Google Fonts and CSS
-- 📱 Responsive layout using Bootstrap
-- 🎯 Genre-based browsing (Romance, Thriller, Comedy, Action)
+🎥 Dynamic Movie Interface
+Clean, modern homepage designed for intuitive navigation and user engagement 🎞️ Interactive Image Carousel
+Highlights featured movies using JavaScript-powered UI components 🎯 Genre-Based Browsing
+Users can explore movies by categories such as Romance, Thriller, Comedy, and Action 📱 Responsive Design
+Fully responsive layout built with Bootstrap for accessibility across devices 🧭 Multi-Page Navigation System
+Structured navigation across sections including Recommendations, History, Reviews (in progress), and News (in progress)

 ---